||Research Associate, Saskatchewan Institute

 The Saskatchewan Institute is a major initiative of The Conference Board of Canada that focuses on issues relevant to Saskatchewan.
 The Institute works with partners in Saskatchewan to produce research that helps public and private sector leaders sharpen their vision for Saskatchewan's future.
 The Research Associate will play a vital role in supporting the Saskatchewan Institute and the related annual Saskatchewan Forum.

-This is a permanent full-time position located in Regina, Saskatchewan.
+This permanent full-time position is located in Regina, Saskatchewan, with a target start date of June 2014.

 Reporting to the Director responsible for the Saskatchewan Institute, the successful candidate will display credibility, maturity, confidence and professionalism.
 Broad knowledge of issues related to Saskatchewan is critical.
 To be successful in this role, you must be an exceptionally strong writer, competent with a variety of digital and social media, and comfortable engaging with senior leaders in business and government.
 Experience with and interest in organizing meetings and events is an important customer facing component of this role.
 You will have a basic understanding of financial management and a drive to help the Director deliver results on time and within budget.
 As a Research Associate working in a remote office location, you must be comfortable working at a distance from the team, possess professional and mature judgment, have experience working in a professional customer focused environment, bring energy and enthusiasm to deliver high quality services, possess strong business development skills and be an accomplished networker and spokesperson.